Aidan-McNay/ECE_Graduation_Validation/exceptions/README.md

  - `checklist_exceptions.py`:
     - `UnsupportedFileTypeError`: Indicates that an unsupported file type was provided (currently, only Excel spreadsheets with the `.xlsx` file extension are supported)
     - `MultipleAttributeError`: Indicates that a given attribute (such as a name or NetID) was found multiple times on the checklist
+ - `class_exceptions.py`:
+    - `SectionNotFoundError`: Indicates that the provided section (from grade data) wasn't found in the API-supplied data
  - `class_records_exceptions.py`:
     - `RecordNotFoundError`: Indicates that we didn't find a record of the student taking a class in a given term
     - `InsufficientCreditsError`: Indicates that the student listed more credits for a class than they took it for